kristianmandrup/master-inquisitor/Readme.md

 Import selected namespaces

 ```
-import { folder, repo } from 'master-inquisitor'
+import { folder, repoName } from 'master-inquisitor'
 ```

+## Demo

+The file `demo.js` in the repo currently contains some "demo code".

 ## Usage